louishenrifranc/Tensorflow-Cheatsheet/README.md

     ```

-A better solution is to always pass as input the length of the sequence.
-This length allow to create a mask ```tf.sequence_mask(sequence_length, maxlen=tf.shape(sequence)[1])``` which can be useful to compute the loss function.
+Note: A better solution is to always pass as input the length of the sequence.
+This vector can be used to create a mask with ```tf.sequence_mask(sequence_length, maxlen=tf.shape(sequence)[1])```.
+This mask can be used when computing a loss and masking value that should not be accounted.

-There are two cases, whether we are interested in only the last element outputted, or all output at every time step.
+There are two main use of loss function for RNN: whether we are interested in only the last element outputed, or all outputs at every time step.
 Let's define a function for both of them

-#### Case 1: output at each time steps
+#### Case 1: Output at each time steps
 __Example__: Compute the cross-entropy for every batch element of different size (we can't use ```reduce_mean()```)

 ```